How did he know?

 Long before satellites would journey to planets and deep-space telescopes would photograph distant galaxies, there was an artist whose dazzling visions of planets and stars would capture the imagination of all who beheld them.
 Before that, he was an architect working on projects like the Chrysler Building and the Golden Gate Bridge.
 He would later become a matte painter in Hollywood working on films like “Citizen Kane” and “Destination Moon”.
 Who was this remarkable man?
 His name was Chesley Bonestell.

-  Currently in production, "Chesley Bonestell: A Brush With The Future" is a feature-length documentary on the life, works, and influence of Chesley Bonestell (1888-1986).
+"Chesley Bonestell: A Brush With The Future" is a feature-length documentary on the life, works, and influence of Chesley Bonestell (1888-1986).

 To see a preview of the film, go to the "TRAILER" tab at the top of this page.

 You can also check out our "BLOG" for the story behind the film.